Hey, you!

 And what about the materials you use inside your fit-out?
 Surprisingly, these can have an impact on the building’s air quality too.
 How many VOCs will they emit over time?
 Where’s the best place to go for detailed guidance around material selection?
 Get answers to all this and more inside our guide.

 At Area, we think it’s important to practice what we preach.
-That’s why we worked with AirRated to assess the quality of the air inside our workplace.
+That’s why we worked with AirRated to assess the air quality inside our workplace.

 The assessment measured the following: